Apmoek/Intelligent-webscraping-application/README.md

 - 🔒 Secure API key storage via `config.py`
 - 📊 Build Grafana dashboards using data from the database
 - 🛢 Stores in a database (SQLite)
+- ⏱ Automated the script with Task Scheduler

 ---
 ## 📈 Future Plans
 This project is a small proof of concept with potential to grow:
-- ⏱ Automate logging with Task Scheduler or cron
-- 🛠 Add better error handling & retries
+- Send notifications with email

 ---
 ## 📄 License